10 Rules for Trail Etiquette with Your Dog

 Rule 7: Be Prepared with

 When hitting the trails, it's essential to be prepared with all the necessary essentials for both you and your dog.
 Carry enough water for both of you, and don't forget a collapsible bowl for your furry friend to stay hydrated.
-Just like you may need snacks or treats on the trail, consider bringing some for your dog as well.
+Just like you may need snacks or on the trail, consider bringing some for your dog as well.
 Rewarding good behavior is always a great way to reinforce positive trail etiquette.

 A well-fitting harness is a must to ensure your dog's comfort and safety during the hike.
 It's also crucial to have identification tags securely attached to your dog's collar or harness.
 In case your dog were to get separated from you, having proper identification will increase the chances of a safe reunion.
 Additionally, if your dog requires any medications, be sure to pack them along to ensure their well-being during the outing.